 Learn about snapshots

-As you work with a component in Inspire, changes between versions are stored in a file called a snapshot.
+As you work with a component in Inspire, changes between versions are stored in a history record called a snapshot.
 Inspire creates some snapshots for you.
 You can also take a snapshot of a component whenever you want.
 If you need to work with a previous version of a component, you can restore a component in a snapshot.
 You can also choose to restore the source component and all the referenced content in the snapshot.

 Snapshot FAQ's

-What is included in a snapshot?
+What is included in a system snapshot?

 Inspire's snapshots contain: